Building a Near-Zero-Cost Serverless Task Manager on AWS

 - DynamoDB for scalable storage

-- VPC Endpoint for private, low-cost connectivity
+- DynamoDB Gateway VPC Endpoint for private, zero-cost connectivity

 - CloudWatch + SNS + Budgets for visibility and control